Kyun-J/FlexHybridApp-iOS/README.md

 > Use `isReady: Bool` or `onReady: (()-> Void)?` to check if `PromiseReturn` is callable.

 # Todo Next
-1. When return value is returned to web, basic data type, Array, and Dictionary value are transmitted.
+1. Passing primitive data types, arrays, and dictionary data types when values are returned to the web.